admhercull/java/README.md

 # java-class-object
-I use this repo to introduce newbies to some basic java concepts such as OOP through few notions
+I use this repo to introduce newbies to some basic java OOP concepts through few notions such as
 - Java class and object
 - Java method
+- Access modifiers (public, protected, private, default)
+- Constructors
--
+- Wrappers